n0npax/n0npax.github.io/terraform/index.md

 # State management

-Please check this repo for full [description and code](https://github.com/n0npax/tf-foreach-vs-count)
+Please check this repo for full [description and code](https://github.com/n0npax/tf-foreach-vs-count) which shows how set, list and map behaves.

 ## List vs set